spiceai/docs/spiceaidocs/docs/components/data-connectors/postgres/index.md

 Spice integrates with multiple secret stores to help manage sensitive data securely.
 For detailed information on supported secret stores, refer to the [secret stores documentation](/components/secret-stores).
 Additionally, learn how to use referenced secrets in component parameters by visiting the [using referenced secrets guide](/components/secret-stores#using-secrets).

-## Quickstarts and Samples
+## Cookbook

-- A quickstart tutorial to configure PostgreSQL as a data connector in Spice.
-[PostgreSQL Connector quickstart](https://github.com/spiceai/quickstarts/tree/trunk/postgres)
+- A cookbook recipe to configure PostgreSQL as a data connector in Spice.
+[PostgreSQL Data Accelerator Recipe](https://github.com/spiceai/cookbook/tree/trunk/postgres/accelerator#readme)
-- A quickstart tutorial to configure AWS RDS for PostgreSQL as a data connector in Spice.
-[AWS RDS for PostgreSQL Data Connector quickstart](https://github.com/spiceai/quickstarts/tree/trunk/rds-postgresql)
+- A cookbook recipe to configure AWS RDS for PostgreSQL as a data connector in Spice.
+[AWS RDS for PostgreSQL Recipe](https://github.com/spiceai/cookbook/tree/trunk/postgres/rds#readme)
-- A quickstart tutorial to configure Supabase a data connector in Spice.
-[Supabase quickstart](https://github.com/spiceai/quickstarts/tree/trunk/supabase)
+- A cookbook recipe to configure Supabase a data connector in Spice.
+[Supabase (PostgreSQL Data Connector) Recipe](https://github.com/spiceai/cookbook/tree/trunk/postgres/supabase#readme)